 (1) making out recensions of transcription in Roman script’s e-texts,

 (2) making out compilation, indexes and metrical analysis,

 (3) estimation of manuscripts' copy age,

 (5) construction of a basis for SP.
 Please refer to the research and achievements for our research progress.

-This work was supported by JSPS KAKENHI Grant Number JP21K00058.
+This study has been supported by JSPS KAKENHI Grant Number JP21K00058.